 The North Star Metric: solving the strategy-execution gap

 Organizations often struggle to connect strategic vision with daily execution, leading to misaligned teams, competing priorities, and slow decision-making.
-Introduction of a North Star Metric (NSM) - together with key supporting practices - solves this by providing a single, customer-focused measure that helps to foster ‘infrastructure for agency’; a key factor in building economies of empowerment, enabling organizations to achieve speed and scale simultaneously.
+Introduction of a North Star Metric (NSM), alongside key supporting practices, solves this by providing a single, customer-focused measure that helps to foster ‘infrastructure for agency’; a key factor in building economies of empowerment, enabling organizations to achieve speed and scale simultaneously.

 Key takeaways